StevenLShafer/COVID19/Readme.md

 # Daily Modeling and Update of the COVID-19 Pandemic

 ## Overview:
 This is my analysis, not Stanford’s.
 My plots and regressions are intended to understand the trajectory of COVID.
 It is not confidential and can be freely shared.
-The R program code and PowerPoint files are available at https://github.com/StevenLShafer/COVID19/.
+The R program code is available in this repository.
+The daily updates can be accessed at https://1drv.ms/u/s!AuOyHP_aTIy7rowrt2AjGpWm_frnEQ?e=KBcNbh.

 Please contact me at steven.shafer@Stanford.edu if you would like to be added or removed from the recipient list.
 Suggestions are most welcome!
 You are welcome to use the R code on GitHub for any purpose.

 I am attempting to keep the analysis and commentary apolitical.
 I am now including partisan lean as a metric to help understand the epidemic.
 I occasionally point out misrepresentations by government officials.
 I occasionally point out where government recommendations have placed Americans at increasing risk.